This information explains hormonal therapy for people with prostate cancer who are having radiation therapy.Back to top

 There are 3 types of hormonal therapies for the treatment of prostate cancer.
 They may be used alone or together.

-- Luteinizing hormone-releasing hormone (LHRH) agonists block the signal from the pituitary gland that tells the testicles to make testosterone.
+- Luteinizing hormone-releasing hormone (LHRH) agonists block the signal from your pituitary gland that tells your testicles to make testosterone.
 Leuprolide (Lupron®) and goserelin (Zoladex®) are LHRH agonists.
-They are given by injection either once a month or every 3, 4, or 6 months.
+They’re given by injection either once a month or every 3, 4, or 6 months.

 - If you’re taking bicalutamide, make sure you take it at the same time every day, with or without food.

-- Your healthcare team will tell you when to begin taking this medication.
+- Your healthcare team will tell you when to start taking this medication.

 While You’re Taking Hormonal Therapy